bowman2001/perplexdoc/content/blog/image/standalone/index.md

 {.p-first}
 <!--more-->

-For the Markdown syntax see the [basic image](https://perplex.desider.at/doc/basic/image) page.
-You find the syntax for enhanced layout options in [enhancing images](https://perplex.desider.at/doc/enhancing/image/syntax).
+The basic Markdown syntax is discussed under [basic image](https://perplex.desider.at/doc/basic/image).
+The syntax for enhancing their layout is described under [enhancing images](https://perplex.desider.at/doc/enhancing/image/syntax).

 ## Large